GeoGemma/GeoGemma-Geotab/README.md

 **AI Assistant Chat**: Chat with GeoGemma, which helps in analysis interpretation and guidance for the next prompt; discuss Earth science topics with the embedded GeoGemma chat feature.

 **Earth Agent:** Try out one of the first geospatial MCP AI agents connected to multiple EO APIs like NASA, USGS, and Copernicus, powered by Gemini, to stay informed about updated climatic events in a selected area.

-**Dataset Explorer**: The Dataset Explorer showcases all 900+ datasets from the GEE catalog for instant visualization.
-It is developed using a RAG (Retrieval-Augmented Generation) architecture, leveraging semantic search capabilities based on keywords.
-The results are categorized into themes such as DEM, climate, atmosphere, imagery, and more by clicking on it provides instant visualziation of all bands within defined time range with additional resources for the datasets.

 **Comparison Analysis:** Compare imagery between different dates to detect changes for informed decision-making.